Funny Girl (film): Release

+Before release, Columbia Pictures produced three featurettes for publicity – "This Is Streisand", "Barbra in Movieland" and "The Look of Funny Girl".

 Box office

-Funny Girl premiered on September 18, 1968 at the Criterion Theatre in New York; whose ticket cost $100.
+Funny Girl premiered on September 18, 1968, at the Criterion Theatre in New York; the ticket cost $100.
 It was Streisand's first premiere as a movie star, and she said she felt like a "kid with a plaything".
-The Hollywood premiere was held on October 9, 1968 at the Egyptian Theatre.
+The Hollywood premiere was held on October 9, 1968, at the Egyptian Theatre.
 Having grossed $24.9 million, Funny Girl was the highest-grossing film of 1968 in the United States.